 Our favourite bar nearby: Barts for retro cocktails & eccentric decor.

 Richmond | Petersham Nurseries

-The Petersham Nurseries Cafe – which isn’t a cafe at all, but a restaurant – one that used to have a Michelin Star.
-They famously hated it, because of the re-set expectations that diners now had, hoping for fine dining in what is, essentially, a greenhouse.
+The Petersham Nurseries Café – which isn’t a café at all, but a restaurant – is one that used to have a Michelin Star.
+They famously hated it, because of the heightened expectations that diners now had, hoping for fine dining in what is, essentially, a greenhouse.
 Which ironically is precisely what makes it so good; you’re eating food a few yards away from where it was grown.
 As long as you go into it expecting something simple, rustic, and homely, you’ll love it.

 Details: Church Lane, Petersham Road, TW10 7AB

-The Harwood has taken the gastropub ball, run with it, and scored a try – it’s not a pub with a great menu, it’s a restaurant with a great bar.
-The food is extremely British (grilled haunch of venison, halibut with brown shrimp, etc.) and cooked impeccably.
+The Harwood has taken the gastropub ball, run with it, and scored a try – it’s not a pub with a great menu, it’s a (Michelin starred) restaurant with a great bar.
+The food is extremely British (venison scotch eggs, slow-cooked lamb, treacle tart, etc.) and cooked impeccably by former Ledbury head chef Jake Leach.
 And you can just pop in for a beer if you fancy.